Belt lines, river industrials...

 Bay City - Pere Marquette Belt

 Detroit - MC Belt Line - the MC Belt Line extended from Belt Line Jct. (just east of Milwaukee Jct.) and then southeast and ultimately to Uniroyal tire on the Detroit riverfront just southwest of Belle Isle.
-The line was built by investors and sold to the Michigan Central.
-Some of this trackage continues to exist, accessed off the former Detroit Terminal trackage.
+The line was built by investors and sold to the Michigan Central as part of their Detroit & Bay City railroad.
+The Belt Line also connected with the Detroit Manufacturers Railroad, which the MC operated.
+For a time in the early 1900’s, the Belt Line ran local passenger trains between the MC Third Street station on the river and the Belt’s Beaufait station via Bay City Junction and Belt Line Junction.
+The Beaufait station was near Belle Isle.
+Some of this trackage continues to exist today, accessed off the former Detroit Terminal trackage.
 This was Detroit's "2nd" belt line railroad.

-Detroit - Union Belt of Detroit - The Union Belt of Detroit was an operating organization for the Pennsylvania, Pere Marquette and Wabash railways.
+Detroit - Union Belt of Detroit - The Union Belt of Detroit (UBD) was an operating organization for the Pennsylvania, Pere Marquette and Wabash railways.
 The owner railroads operated the UBD through a Board of Managers.
-The owner roads provided all motive power, track crews, police protection and split the costs.
+The owner roads provided all motive power, track crews, police protection and split those costs.
 The first UBD line was from Delray to Fort Street Union Depot.
-Then the PRR built a belt line from Dearborn, northeast to the Ford Highland Park Plant, as well as a shorter branch line to steel suppliers near Schaffer and Hemlock streets in Dearborn.
-The Pere Marquette added their old main line from Oak southeast to West Detroit to the UBT.
+Then the PRR built a second belt line from Dearborn, northeast to the Ford Highland Park Plant.
+They also built a shorter branch line to steel suppliers near Schaffer and Hemlock streets in Dearborn.
+The Pere Marquette added their old main line from Oak southeast to West Detroit to complete the UBT trackage.

 Flint - Grand Trunk cut off.
-The GTW Flint cutoff was built to avoid downtown Flint.
-It ran parallel to the old main line from Munday Township on the west to Belsay on the east.
+The GTW Flint cutoff was built to avoid congestion in downtown Flint.
+It ran parallel and south of the old main line from a point in Munday Township on the west to a location known as Belsay on the east.
 Unlike many belt lines, this cutoff became the "main" line and the old main line served industry downtown along the Flint River.
-The GTW depot was moved to the cutoff.
+The GTW depot was changed to a location on the cutoff.

 Flint - Pere Marquette Belt Line.
-The Pere Marquette Belt Line was also built to avoid downtown Flint.
-It ran parallel to the old main line from Atwood Junction south of Flint, to McGrew Yard north of downtown.
-Unlike the GTW, the PM passenger station remained on the original line downtown.
+The Pere Marquette Belt Line was also built to avoid congestion in downtown Flint.
+It ran parallel to and east of the old main line from Atwood Junction south of Flint, to McGrew Yard north of downtown.
+Unlike the GTW, the PM passenger station remained on the original line in downtown Flint.
 Both lines served multiple industrial facilities, including Buick City.

 Jackson - Jackson Belt Line.
-The Jackson Belt was constructed from Jackson Junction (east of Elm Street) north to a point just north of Michigan Avenue on the east side of Jackson.
-This "Belt" was really not a true belt line but rather than industrial spur.
-It served a number of industrial sites.
-This route may have been the original planned route for the "Air Line" railroad extension to go east to Pontiac, but the GTW continued west north of town and came to downtown along the Grand River.
+The Michigan Central Jackson Belt was constructed from Jackson Junction (east of Elm Street) north to a point just north of Michigan Avenue on the east side of the City of Jackson.
+This "Belt" was really not a true belt line but rather an industrial spur.
+It served a number of major industrial sites.
+This route may have been the original planned route for the "Air Line" railroad extension to go east to Pontiac, but north of town the GTW continued west and came to downtown along the Grand River.

 Lansing - Manufacturers Belt Line.
 The Manufacturers Belt Line railroad extended from North Lansing counter-clockwise around the north and west side of Lansing.
 It was an extension of the NYC Lansing Branch.
-It ran parallel to the PM from North Lansing to approximately Ensel Yard, then turning in a southerly direction and connecting with the Grand Trunk main line.
+It ran parallel to the PM from North Lansing to approximately Ensel Yard, then turning in a southerly direction and connecting with the Grand Trunk main line along the river.
 The NYC's Saginaw Yard was on this branch, as well as several large GM plants.
-Though most industry is gone, the line is now served by the Jackson and Lansing railroad.
+Though most industry is now gone, the line is now served by the Jackson and Lansing railroad.

 Muskegon - Muskegon Railway & Navigation